 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
-Amistad High School's original facilities were built in 2013; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+The entire campus was completely rebuilt during a three phase reconstruction project completed in Spring 2018; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
+A work order process is used by school and district staff to communicate non-routine maintenance requests.

-Every morning before school begins, the custodians inspect facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-Two day custodians and no evening custodians are assigned to Amistad High School.
-The day custodians are responsible for:
+Every morning before school begins, the custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
+A team of day and evening custodians are assigned to Indio High School and responsible for keeping the campus grounds, classrooms, and facilities clean, safe, and in good working condition.
+Once again, all facilities fully passed the Annual Williams inspection.